Advice for second-level teachers in Ireland.

 Inspection and Evaluation in Schools

-The DES has published a single comprehensive guide to inspections/evaluations currently conducted at second-level in “A Guide to Inspection in Post-Primary Schools”.
+The Department of Education has published a single comprehensive guide to inspections/evaluations currently conducted at second-level in “A Guide to Inspection in Post-Primary Schools”.

 Second-level inspections/evaluations include:

 - Evaluation Of Action Planning For Improvement In DEIS Schools

 - Whole-School Evaluation

 - Follow-through Inspection

 - Child Protection and Safeguarding Inspection

 - Evaluation of Provision for Students with Additional and Special Educational Needs in Post-Primary Schools